albumentations.core.pydantic

 )

-Convert value to a range centered at 1: (max(0, 1-x), 1+x) for scalar x.
+Convert value to a range centered at 1: scalar x gives (max(0, 1-x), 1+x).
+Used for brightness/contrast factors.
+For Pydantic.
 Args: value (tuple[float, float] | float): Input value.
 Scalar x becomes (max(0, 1-x), 1+x).
 Tuple is used as-is.
 Scalar must be non-negative.
 Returns: tuple[float, float]: Range suitable for brightness/contrast/saturation factors.

 Parameters